paladin-t/b8/docs/manual.md

 A conditional structure is used to execute particular code block depending on conditions, with `IF`/`THEN`/`ELSEIF`/`ELSE`/`ENDIF` statements.

-It's supported to write conditional `IF` statements in two ways.
+It supports to write conditional `IF` statements in two ways.
 One is single line which the whole conditional block is written in a compact form:

 ~~~~~~~~~~bas
 IF n MOD 2 THEN PRINT "Odd"; ELSE PRINT "Even";